-Specialized Support for Academics (formerly known as Academic Mastery Center, AMC)
+Specialized Support for Academics (1st - 12th grades)

-This service model provides support for students in an alternate location from the regular education classroom in the area of academics focused on IEP goals and objectives, assisting students in accessing the general education curriculum through extensive accommodations and modifications, and providing interventions to close the academic gap.
+This service model provides support for students in an alternative location from the regular education classroom in the area of academics focused on accessing the general education curriculum through extensive accommodations and modifications, and providing interventions to close the academic gap.

-Specialized Support for Pre-requisite Skills (formerly known as Applied Learning Environment, ALE)
+Specialized Support for Pre-requisite Skills (formerly ALE)

-This instructional model serves students with moderate to severe intellectual disabilities and provides instruction and support in an alternate location from the regular education classroom.
-The instruction is based on IEP goals and objectives focused on prerequisite, functional and vocational skills.
+This instructional model serves students with moderate to severe intellectual and possibly physical and behavioral disabilities and provides instruction and support in an alternate location from the general education classroom.
+This instruction is based on prerequisite, functional and vocational skills.